Nishanth J. Kumar

 njk-headshot-high-res.png

 Outside of research, I like to lift heavy things, read, play basketball, philosophize, cook, and write both fiction and non-fiction.
 If you’re interested in learning more about me or reading some of my writing, check out my blog, fiction writing, or social links in the website footer.
 If you’d like to get in contact, check out this page here.
+If you’d like to leave me some anonymous feedback (preferably constructive!), see this form.

 news